We Keep Less So You Make More

 If your child or another loved one was killed in a school bus accident, you may be entitled to file a wrongful death lawsuit against the liable party.
 This would allow you to seek compensation for economic and non-economic losses, such as medical expenses for final treatment and care, funeral costs, pain and suffering associated with losing a child, and loss of love, support, and counsel.

-Providing Compassionate, Client-Focused Representation
+Providing Compassionate, Client-Focused Representation in Bus Accidents Cases

 We are proud to be one of the area’s leading personal injury law firms, known for our accomplishments, experience, and integrity.
 We encourage you to reach out to us today to set up a free initial consultation with one of our attorneys.
 We provide our legal services on a contingency fee basis, meaning you do not owe any attorney fees unless/until we recover a settlement or succeed in obtaining a favorable verdict in your case.